 - Clearly indicate your full application number

-As part of the application, applicants will be required to list three choices for a preferred Primary Supervisor from the Daniels Ph.D.
-Core Faculty List and submit a brief description of how their research interest is congruent with the interest and expertise of these faculty members.
+As part of the application, applicants are required to list three choices for a preferred Primary Supervisor from the Daniels ALD PhD Core Faculty List and submit a brief description of how their research interest is congruent with the interests and expertise of these faculty members.